SeisSol/Meshing/check_mesh/README.md

 ## Usage

 ```
-mpirun -n 4 ./check_correctnes -m mesh.h5
+mpirun -n 4 ./check_mesh -m mesh.h5
 ```

-## Description?
+## Description

 1. Read `mesh.h5`
 2. For each element check that:
-  - if a face is a regular or a dynamic rupture face, the neighbor *has to exist*.
+  - if a face is an internal face, the neighbor *has to exist*.
-  - if a face is a free-surface or an absorbing face, the neighbor *must not exist*.
+  - if a face is an external face, the neighbor *must not exist*.
-3. The program aborts, when the first face is found that breaks the rules above.
+3. If an element breaks above rules, the program writes an error message.
-4. If all elements are correct, the programm exits with a succes output.
+3. If all elements are orrect, the programm exits with a success output.
+If at least one element is broken, the program returns with an error code.

+Internal faces are:
+* Regular
+* Dynamic Rupture
+* Dynamic Rupture with Fault Tagging
+External Faces are:
+* Free Surface
+* Absorbing
+* Periodic
+* Free Surface with Gravity